-Retirement Contributions A member's retirement benefit is

-through mandatory funded voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
+A member's retirement benefit is through mandatory funded voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
 Mandatory contributions are based on a percentage of the employee's creditable compensation and are required from both the member and the employer.
-Additionally, members may choose to make voluntary contributions the defined to contribution component of the plan, and the employer is required to match voluntary contributions those according to specified percentages.
+Additionally, members may choose to make voluntary contributions defined to the contribution component of the plan, and the employer is required to match voluntary contributions those according to specified percentages.